-- 211.1 All resolutions shall be assigned a consecutive number by the Secretary of the Student Government Association Summer Senate upon placement on the Calendar or introduction into the Student Government Association Summer Senate. - 211.2 The office of the Secretary is in charge of preparing the Senate Calendar consisting of resolutions placed in a collection box in the Student Government Association office at least twenty-four (24) hours before the Senate meeting at which they are to be considered.
+- 211.1 All resolutions shall be assigned a consecutive number by the Secretary of the Student Government Association Summer Senate upon placement on the Calendar or introduction into the Student Government Association Summer Senate. - 211.2 The office of the Secretary oversees of preparing the Senate Calendar consisting of resolutions placed in a collection box in the Student Government Association office at least twenty-four (24) hours before the Senate meeting at which they are to be considered.

-Chapter 212 APPROVAL OR VETO OF RESOLUTIONS BY THE PRESIDENT OF THE STUDENT GOVERNMENT ASSOCIATION
+Chapter 212 APPROVAL OR VETO OF RESOLUTIONS BY THE SGA PRESIDENT

-- 212.1 The Secretary of the Student Government Association Summer Senate shall transmit to the Student Government Association President accurate copies of the minutes and all resolutions passed by the Student Government Association Summer Senate. - 212.2 The Student Government Association President shall transmit accurate copies of all resolutions passed by the Student Government Association Summer Senate and approved by themselves to the office of the Vice President for Student Success. - 212.3 The Student Government Association President shall have the power to veto any resolution passed by the Student Government Association Summer Senate.
+212.1 The Executive Secretary of the Student Government Association Summer Senate shall transmit to the Student Government Association

+President accurate copies of the minutes and all resolutions passed by the Student Government Association Summer Senate.

+- 212.2 The Student Government Association President shall transmit accurate copies of all resolutions passed by the Student Government Association Summer Senate and approved by themselves to the office of the Vice President for Student Affairs. - 212.3 The Student Government Association President shall have the power to veto any resolution passed by the Student Government Association Summer Senate.